Policies and Guidelines

 Late/Absence Communication: Parents must notify the head coach the evening before a game if their child is unable to attend or will be late.
 It takes a great deal of effort to make a “fair” line-up for a five-inning game and even more time to adjust it at the last minute due to a player unexpectedly not attending.
 It is acceptable for a coach to reduce the playing time for players who repeatedly offend this guideline.

-Each player will receive a team uniform consisting of shirt, pants, socks, and in Grade 1/2, a visor.
+Each player will receive a team uniform consisting of shirt, pants, socks.
 It is the player’s responsibility to provide a fielding glove and sneakers or rubber cleats.
 Players are expected to wear their complete uniform to all games.

 Profile – NGS’s first preference is for local high school or mature middle school students to serve as our umpires.
 Many are members of their school softball teams, and many have previously played in NGS.
 When needed, NGS also uses professional umpires accredited by the Amateur Softball Association (A.S.A.).

 Training – Non-professional umpires typically receive two hours of training before the season.
 Tolerance and understanding are expected and appreciated.
 Please notify the umpire coordinator or grade commissioner of any specific concerns.